centreon/centreon-documentation/versioned_docs/version-20.10/installation/installation-of-a-central-server/using-packages.md

 Disabled
 ```

-### Configure or disable the firewall
+### Configure or disable firewall

-If your firewall is active, add [firewall rules](../../administration/secure-platform#enable-firewalld).
-You can also disable the firewall during installation by running the following commands:
+Add firewall rules or disable the firewall by running the following commands:

 ```shell
 systemctl stop firewalld
 systemctl disable firewalld
 ```

+> You can find instructions [here](../../administration/secure-platform#enable-firewalld) to configure firewalld.

 ### Install the repositories